vatsjijj/Udin/README.md

 You need to have `nuitka3`, `python3-devel`, and `gcc` installed to compile code to a binary.

 Finally, run `nimble build` to build everything here, and run the generated binary.

+If you want to run the raylib example you need to have raylib installed.